 Ashford earned top-billing as host of the 2012 Saints Invitational Volleyball Tournament after recording an undefeated 4-0 record which included the aforementioned upset of Bellevue.

 Four student-athletes were named to the All-A.I.I. teams and a pair, sophomores Morgan Martells and Karrah Toby, claimed American Volleyball Coaches Association (AVCA) All-Northwest Region accolades.

-The Saints are two years removed from a fourth place regular season finish in their final season as members of the MCC.
+The Saints are three years removed from a fourth place regular season finish in their final season as members of the MCC.
 AU claimed the most league wins (6) in recent memory and a berth in the MCC Volleyball Tournament Semifinals.